tpaschalis/tpaschalis.github.io/_posts/2025-03-21-shallow-vs-deep-interfaces.md

-One of the core concepts explored in this book is the distinction between "deep" vs "shallow" modules (in the author's terms a module is any kind of abstraction, separated into the user-facing interface and and the underlying implementation).
+One of the core concepts explored in this book is the distinction between "deep" vs "shallow" modules (in the author's terms a module is any kind of abstraction, separated into the user-facing interface and the underlying implementation).

 The author argues that "the best modules are those that provide powerful functionality yet have simple interfaces".
-The argument is _not_ about absolute size, but rather the ratio of utility afforded by the abstraction to the size the abstraction itself.
+The argument is _not_ about absolute size, but rather the ratio of utility afforded by the abstraction compared to the size of the abstraction itself.

 In our case, the main mechanism for composable abstractions in Go is the `interface` type, so let's examine the concept under this lens.